Jasut1n/microPython/Communications/Spotify/README.md

   <br />

-  <strong>This is a library for using Spotify's web API from a IoT device with Micropython.
+    This is a library for using Spotify's web API from a IoT device with Micropython.

-    It was developed and tested with an esp8266, but the library was made to work on any device

-    and with both Micropython and CPython 3.5+.
-It is far from feature complete but there is

-    a pattern to follow when adding more of the API.</strong>
+    It was developed and tested with an esp8266, but the library was made to work on any device and with both Micropython and CPython 3.5+.
+It is far from feature complete but there is a pattern to follow when adding more of the API.

   <br />